kafka, kraft, zookeeper, migration, cluster-management

 The migration process, whether through direct migration or new cluster setup, demands thorough testing and validation.
 Understanding both approaches allows teams to choose the strategy that best fits their operational constraints and risk tolerance.

-As ZooKeeper support approaches end-of-life in Kafka 4.0, migrating to KRaft is not just an optimization—it's a necessary step to ensure continued access to new Kafka features, security updates, and community support.
+With ZooKeeper support completely removed in Kafka 4.0 (October 2024), migrating to KRaft is no longer optional, it's mandatory for teams wanting to upgrade to Kafka 4.0 and access new features, security updates, and community support.
 Organizations that plan and execute this migration thoughtfully will benefit from a more streamlined, performant, and maintainable data streaming platform.

 Sources and References